yamin-shihab/study-notes/grade_7/english_language_arts.md

 * A stock (stereotypical) character is generally a flat character, is stereotyped, often appears in literature, and is easily identifiable.
 * They are put in similar roles each time.
 * Irony is unexpected.
 It's the opposite of what the character thinks, believes, or expects. *(calling the tallest person "Shorty", calling a flat town "Summit")*
+* Point of view, or perspective, is the "lens" in which a text is told in.
+* First person uses words such as "I" and "We".
+* Second person uses words such as "You".
+* Third person uses words such as "He", "She", "It", and "They".
+* Mood is the feeling of the reader.
+* Tone is the attitude or feeling of the writer.
+* Imagery is using vocabulary, sensory details, and description to help picture what is happening for the reader.

 ## Narrative Writing